TMD20/PT-Muxer/README.md

 Use the --videorec command to use this feature.
 To save time it will only record about 50 lines worth of the track.

-## Optional:Disabling Tesseract for Non Sudo ocr
+## Optional:Disabling Tesseract for Non Sudo OCR
 If you can't install tesseract and still want to ocr

 * Go the project folder